philipwalton/polyfill/README.md

 You create a new instance of the Polyfill object by passing in one or more keywords representing the CSS features you want to polyfill.
 The keywords can be declaration keywords (property-value pairs) or selector keywords.

-The following expression creates an instance to polyfill the :local-link CSS psuedo class:
+The following expression creates an instance to polyfill the `:local-link` CSS pseudo-class:

 ```js
 var localLinkPolyfill = Polyfill({ selectors: [":local-link"] })